EvaJF/continual_tuto/README.md

 ## References

-To add OR directly add links in the text

 Belouadah, E., Popescu, A., and Kanellos, I. (2021).
 A comprehensive study of class incremental learning algorithms for visual tasks.
 Neural Networks, 135:38–54.